Life Coach Training Frequently Asked Questions

 Can this program help me clarify what client population I would like to coach?

 This program will help you identify any niche population you might serve.
-Some specific kinds of clients and themes previous graduates have gone on to work with include: women, relationships, career choices, life transitions, cancer patients/care, parenting, business, time management, entrepreneurism, and many more.
-If you do not wish to identify a niche population, you can certainly serve anyone.
+Some specific kinds of clients and themes previous graduates have gone on to work with include: women, relationships, teens, career choices, life transitions, patients of a particular challenge, parenting, business, entrepreneurism, and many more.
+If you do not wish to identify a niche population, you can certainly coach anyone.

-If you are in the certificate program, you will need to meet an attendance requirement, report on a number of practice coaching sessions, pass a final exam, and demonstrate to the instructor’s satisfaction that you have mastered basic life coaching skills.
-(See certificate requirements above.)
-If you are not in the certificate program, you will not be required to meet the above requirements.
+Nearly all the participants participate in the certificate program.
+While you are not required to do so, the shared commitment makes the program extremely powerful.
 The program does not lend itself to casual participation.
 If you are not in the certificate program, your sincere and consistent involvement is still called for.

 What can I ultimately do with my life coach training and/or certificate?